 - 8.1 In cases of redundancy affecting non-operational staff within the scope of this policy statement, such staff are covered by the LFC's redundancy compensation scheme (LFC Policy Number 562, section 8).
 That scheme provides that staff who agree to severance are entitled to receive redundancy pay based on their actual weekly rate of pay multiplied by the statutory multiplier, plus an additional £10,000 lump sum (pro rata for part-time employees).
 In cases where an employee does not agree to accept severance then they will receive statutory minimum redundancy pay.
-The LFC has published policies in regard to the exercise of discretion within the Local Government Pension Scheme (LGPS) which could be applied on request to members of the LGPS. - 8.2 The provisions set out in paragraph 8.1 will be subject to the Government's issuing of regulations following the enactment of a £95,000 cap on the total value of exit payments made to an individual in relation to their exit from public sector employment' and legislation which follows the consultation from HM Treasury, 'Consultation on reforms to public sector exit payments', see 'Reforms to public sector exit payments, response to the consultation', September 2016. - 8.3 Operational officers have no access to a redundancy compensation scheme and therefore statutory provisions would apply in the event of a redundancy.
+The LFC has published policies in regard to the exercise of discretion within the Local Government Pension Scheme (LGPS) which could be applied on request to members of the LGPS. - 8.2 The provisions set out in paragraph 8.1 will be subject to the Government's issuing of regulations following the enactment of a £95,000 cap on the total value of exit payments made to an individual in relation to their exit from public sector employment'2, and legislation which follows the most recent consultation from HM Treasury, 'Restricting exit payments in the public sector: consultation on implementation of regulations', April 2019. - 8.3 Operational officers have no access to a redundancy compensation scheme and therefore statutory provisions would apply in the event of a redundancy.
 It has been agreed to extend the scheme applicable to FRS staff to operational staff in the event that regulations are enacted enabling the LFC to pay enhanced terms (FEP2023).